quire-api/quire-api/src/main/resources/description.md

 | 100 | General authentication error.
 | 103 | General authorization error.
 No permission to access a resource.
 | 105 | Invalid or expired token.
-| 200 | General invocation error.
-| 201 | Bad request including wrong request body, wrong parameter and so on.
+| 400 | Bad request including wrong request body, wrong parameter and so on.
-| 204 | Resource not found.
+| 404 | Resource not found.
+| 405 | Method not allowed.
-| 229 | Too many invocations.
+| 429 | Too many invocations.
+| 500 | General invocation error.